The Emirates of Ylaruam

-The Emirates of Ylaruam is an accessory for the Dungeons & Dragons fantasy role-playing game.
+The Emirates of Ylaruam is an gazetteer published by TSR in 1987 for the fantasy role-playing game Dungeons & Dragons that provides details about an area of Mystara called Ylaruam.

 Contents

-The Emirates of Ylaruam is a supplement which focuses on the nation of Ylaruam.
-The Emirates of Ylaruam features a detailed desert village.
+The Emirates of Ylaruam is a supplement that focuses on the desert nation of Ylaruam.
+The book covers the history of the area known to the inhabitants, as well as its true history as known to the Immortals; the geographical and ecological data of the desert; and the different peoples that inhabit the desert.

+A major section of the book details the society of the desert peoples, including justice, laws, personal obligations, religion, legends, the social structure, and the organization of authority and bureaucracy.
+A detachable insert provides information about the society and the country for player characters who are not native to the area.
+Otherwise, there are rules for creating a local character.

+A new cleric subclass is included, the dervish, but this is reserved for non-player characters.
+There is also a detailed description of a typical desert village.

+The book concludes with some ideas for campaigns in Ylaruam, explaining where certain monsters can be found and which ones feature in which legends; magical items are treated similarly.
+A few adventure hooks are also provided.

 Publication history

-GAZ2 The Emirates of Ylaruam was written by Ken Rolston, with a cover by Clyde Caldwell, and was published by TSR in 1987 as a 64-page booklet with a large color map and an outer folder.
+TSR first published Dungeons & Dragons in 1974, and the main campaign world for it became Mystara.
+Wanting to expand knowledge of this world, TSR started a series of gazetteers in 1987, beginning with GAZ1 The Grand Duchy of Karameikos.
+This was rapidly followed by GAZ2 The Emirates of Ylaruam, a 64-page saddle-stapled booklet with an outer folder that included a large colour map and an insert; it was written by Ken Rolston, with cover art by Clyde Caldwell and interior art by Douglas Chaffee.

+Between 1987 and 1991, TSR produced a total of 14 gazetteers in the GAZ series of books.

 Reception

-Lawrence Schick, in his 1991 book Heroic Worlds, calls The Emirates of Ylaruam a "Fine campaign setting".
+Lawrence Schick, in his 1991 book Heroic Worlds, called The Emirates of Ylaruam a "Fine campaign setting".

-The French RPG magazine La Gazette du Donjon gave the French translation of this adventure a top rating of 5 out of 5, saying, "This is the second and final translated volume in the series, and it does not disappoint.
+The French RPG magazine La Gazette du Donjon gave the French translation of this supplement a top rating of 5 out of 5, saying, "This is the second and final translated volume in the series, and it does not disappoint.
 Constituted identical to the previous one [The Grand Duchy of Karameikos], the quality is still there.
 This 'little' background supplement is full of information on the whole Ylaruam society: Social structure, laws, customs, and moral concepts.These particular geographical and climatic conditions make it a place where adventures will have no (or very little) connection with the rest of the world, which will favor characters native to the region over 'foreign' adventurers."